El-Moghazy/SE-Project/ebay/Client/README.md

-# angular-seed-project
+# Mini E-bay Frontend Angular

-A starter Angular 5 frontend template using ng-bootstrap(a native Angular implementation of Bootstrap 4, with no jQuery usage) and Nebular framework.
+A starter Angular 5 frontend template using ng-bootstrap _(a native Angular implementation of Bootstrap 4, with no jQuery usage)_ and Nebular framework.

 ## Technology: